-As agreed with the shareholders of the Company in June 2013, the Class A and Class B shares held by the Company in K2 were redeemable at the option of K2 on 30 September 2016.
+The Class A and Class B shares held by the Company in K2 were redeemable at the option of K2 on 30 September 2016.
 K2 did not elect to exercise this option.
-The Board in its meeting of 1 July 2016 agreed to seek a formal shareholders approval on the extension of the terms of the Investment Management Agreement with IIAL beyond 30 September 2016 after conducting a detailed assessment of the balance of the portfolio and the exit strategy for the same.
+The Board in its meeting of 1 July 2016 agreed to seek a formal shareholders approval on the extension of the terms of the Investment Management Agreement with IL&FS Investment Advisors LLC ("IIAL") beyond 30 September 2016 after conducting a detailed assessment of the balance of the portfolio and the exit strategy for the same.
 The annual general meeting of the Company was held on 14 September 2016 wherein the resolution for extension of the Investment Management Agreement until a long stop date of 31 December 2018 was unanimously passed.
 Based on the foregoing the Company continues to be a going concern.